 Anthony Edwards' Status For Trail Blazers-Timberwolves Game

-Anthony Edwards has been ruled out for Saturday's game between the Portland Trail Blazers and Minnesota Timberwolves.
+Anthony Edwards is listed as doubtful for Monday's game between the Portland Trail Blazers and Minnesota Timberwolves.

-The Minnesota Timberwolves are hosting the Portland Trail Blazers on Saturday night, but for the game they will be without one of their best players.
+The Minnesota Timberwolves are hosting the Portland Trail Blazers at Target Center on Monday night, but for the game they could be without one of their best players.

-2020 first overall pick Anthony Edwards has been ruled out due to a knee injury, and his status for Saturday night' game can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.
+2020 first overall pick Anthony Edwards has been listed as doubtful due to a knee injury, and his status for the game can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.

-The Timberwolves come into the game as the seventh seed in the Western Conference, and have a 35-29 record in the 64 games that they have played.
+The Timberwolves come into the game as the seventh seed in the Western Conference with a 36-29 record in the 65 games that they have played in so far this season.

-They have won three straight games, and are 6-4 in their last ten games overall.
+They are currently in the middle of a four-game winning streak, and 7-3 in their last ten games overall.

-As for the Trail Blazers, they are the 11th seed in the west with a 25-37 record in 62 games.
+At home, they have a 20-12 record in the 32 games that they have played in Minnesota.

 Related stories on NBA basketball